Last modified: September 13, 2024

 Dialogs

-- Keep dialog content focused and minimal to avoid overwhelming the user.
+- Keep content concise to avoid overwhelming the user with excessive details.

 Toolbars

-- Toolbars offer quick access to frequently used actions.
+- Toolbars offer quick access to frequently used actions or settings, typically displayed in a row or column.

 Tooltips

-- Keep tooltip text short and straightforward to avoid clutter.
+- Keep tooltip text brief to avoid blocking other important on-screen elements.

 Sliders